Martinsburg, West Virginia: Reconstruction

 Martinsburg became a center of the railroad industry and its workers.
 The Great Railroad Strike of 1877 began July 14, 1877, in this city at the Baltimore and Ohio Railroad Martinsburg Shops.
 After several unsuccessful attempts to quell the protests, Governor Henry M. Mathews called for federal troops.
 By the time these troops had restored order, the protest of the rail company had spread across the country.

+Telephone service was established in Martinsburg in 1886.